-- employees who suffer shock or injury should obtain immediate medical attention - where appropriate, employees will be referred to the Council's Occupational Health and Wellbeing Unit as soon as practicable for a medical report - decisions will have to be made on appropriate courses of action where employees have been assaulted.
+- employees who suffer shock or injury should obtain immediate medical attention; - where appropriate, employees will be referred to the Council's Occupational Health and Wellbeing Unit as soon as practicable; - decisions will have to be made on appropriate courses of action where employees have been assaulted.
 These actions will depend on the circumstances and whether violent behaviour or aggressive behaviour continues and presents an unacceptable risk to employees.